thinlizzy/Caya/HOWTO.md

 myGame.initStates([state1, state2, ...]);
 ```

-Caya can let Caya handle the view for your game.
+Caya can handle the view for your game.
 To set view mode, use one of the following:
 ```JavaScript
 // centers canvas element to parent myGame.setViewMode('center');